 |Earthquake||Every Square One policy includes coverage for earthquake damage.
 These deductibles are usually 7-10% of your total policy coverage.
 In areas more prone to earthquakes, you can choose a higher deductible for a lower premium.|

 You will need to buy your home insurance before you see your lawyer to sign the final purchase documents.

 The bank or institution you have secured your mortgage with wants the assurance that their financial interest in the property will be considered should something happen to your home.
-Before the closing day, your lawyer will ask you for a binder of insurance.
-Square One calls this document a confirmation of insurance, but it is the same thing.
+Before the closing day, your lawyer will ask you for an “insurance binder.”
+Square One calls this document a “confirmation of insurance,” but it is the same thing.

 The confirmation of insurance document shows that the home you are purchasing is insured.
 Most financial institutions will insist that your policy includes the guaranteed replacement of your home.
 Some are now also requiring that earthquake be a covered loss under the policy as a condition.

 When renewing your homeowners’ insurance, it‘s important that you review the confirmation of insurance to confirm that the bank or institution listed is the correct one.
 Many financial institutions audit the mortgages they hold from time to time to confirm that the home they have a financial interest in is still insured.